linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 22.08.2022 (announcement)
+- The update for the video streaming platforms has been pushed back a bit because we want to develop a few more features.

 ### 22.08.2022 (announcement Streamvalley)
 - Today we are expected to release a new update (version 2.2.5) for **Streamvalley**